Present3D/present3d-osx-wrapper/README.md

 ------------

-1. Clone this repository onto your computer git clone https://github.com/Present3D/present3d-osx-wrapper.git
+1. Clone this repository onto your computer

+        git clone https://github.com/Present3D/present3d-osx-wrapper.git

 2. init + update the submodules

         git submodule init
         git submodule update

 3. compile+link the 3rdparty-software, you'll find a bunch of shell scripts in the vendor-folder.
 First compile jpeg, png, tiff and freetype, then dcmtk, libvnc and finally osg

    If you have problems compiling one of the dependencies, then remove the "<dependency>-build"-folder and try again.

 4. open the presen3d-workspace in xcode and compile the project.
-There's a runscript-phase which will copy all dependeny into the app-bundle
+There's a runscript-phase which will copy all dependencies into the app-bundle